eliostvs/tomate-statusicon-plugin/README.md

 =======================

 Tomate is a timer for the Pomodoro Techinique.
-This plugin shows the progress of the session in the notification area.
+This plugin shows the timer countdown in the notification area.

 Installation
 ------------

 Go to [this page](https://github.com/eliostvs/tomate-gtk) for instructions.

 Bugs and Suggetions
 -------------------